openresty/lua-nginx-module/README.markdown

 Note that this method does *not* affect the [lua_socket_keepalive_timeout](#lua_socket_keepalive_timeout) setting; the `timeout` argument to the [setkeepalive](#tcpsocksetkeepalive) method should be used for this purpose instead.

-This feature was first introduced in the `vXXX` release.
+This feature was first introduced in the `v0.10.7` release.

 [Back to TOC](#nginx-api-for-lua)